Intervention (TV series): In popular culture

-There are countless television references to Intervention, including parodies of being addicted to the show.

 On April 16, 2010, the video "Best Cry Ever" was posted on YouTube, featuring a clip from Season 7 episode "Rocky".
 The clip centers around a dramatic scene in which former professional boxer Rocky Lockridge is crying in a distinctive way.
 It has become an Internet phenomenon.
 A Saturday Night Live sketch features an Intervention parody with guest host Jon Hamm crying in a similar fashion.

+The South Park episode "Crippled Summer" parodied Intervention with the character Towelie.